ahmeterdem1/Vector/README.md

 ### Vectorgebra.ArgTypeError

 Anything related to types of arguments.
-There are 8 modes of this exception depending on the conditions.
-These modes are defined by different combinations of types.
-For example type "i" is used for errors about arguments that should have been _only_ integers.

-### Vectorgebra.ArgumentError

-Raised when an incorrect amount of arguments is passed into functions.
+Can take in a str argument flagged as "hint".

 ### Vectorgebra.RangeError

 Raised when given arguments are out of required range.

-### Vectorgebra.MathArgError
+### Vectorgebra.AmountError

-Raised when argument(s) are of wrong type.
+Raised when the amount of arguments in a function is wrong.

-### Vectorgebra.MathRangeError

-Raised when argument(s) are off range.